adam-szalanski/github-repository-lister/README.md

 1. **GitController:** The `GitController` class is a RESTful controller that handles requests related to GitHub repositories.
 It provides an endpoint (`/git/{username}`) for fetching repositories based on a given username.

 2. **GitService:** The `GitService` class interacts with the GitHub API to retrieve repository information.
-It uses the RestTemplate library to send requests and retrieve data.
-The retrieved data is then mapped to appropriate Data Transfer Objects (DTOs).
+It uses the WebClient class from Spring WebFlux to make HTTP requests in a reactive manner.
+The retrieved data is then processed asynchronously using reactive programming.

 3. **CleanResponseMapper:** The `CleanResponseMapper` class is responsible for mapping the retrieved data to clean response objects.
 It utilizes the MapStruct library for object mapping, specifically mapping `UserRepoDTO` to `UserRepoResponse` and `BranchDTO` to `BranchResponse`.